coteditor/CotEditor/CONTRIBUTING.md

 ### Graphics Resources

-We aren't accepting pull-requests for image resources.
+We don't accept pull-requests for image resources.
 [1024jp](https://github.com/1024jp) enjoys creating and brushing up the graphics ;).
 Please just point out on the Issues page if a graphic resource has some kind of mistake to be fixed.

 Coding Style Guide